 Or you could simply choose to pay homage to the sun by watching the sunrise or sunset at one of Dorset’s remarkable beauty spots.
 Check out the top spots in Dorset.

-Head to Wimborne the following weekend for a two days of family friendly entertainment, activities and shows with live music across the town’s pubs and bars for the Wimborne Folk Festival.
+Head to Wimborne Minster in mid June for a three days of family friendly entertainment, activities and shows with live music across the town’s pubs and bars for the Wimborne Folk Festival.

 Father’s Day